MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

 ### Google Drive

 You can find all the datasets in a google drive at this link ['https://drive.google.com/drive/folders/1GIqOVAzaCzuQMXGhnxioaJINnMQO8qPm'].
-We supply this drive as can take too long to run the scrapers or as a back up in case any unexpected issues come up when running notebooks in the project pipeline.
+We supply this drive as it can take too long to run the scrapers or as a back up in case any unexpected issues come up when running notebooks in the project pipeline.
 Please note that this google drive can only be accessed via a unimelb email account.

 ### Scrap Work & Notes

 Our project contains a lot of scrap workings and notebooks, all of these files are contained in the folder `Scrap_Notebooks_and_Scripts` in `notebooks`.
-These are not necessary to run the pipeline or understand findings of the project but are supplied in the repository for any interested readers.
+These are not necessary to run the pipeline or to understand the findings of our project but are supplied in the repository for any interested readers.